Welcome!

 Postulants to the Priesthood

-Postulants to the Diaconate
+Postulant to the Vocational Diaconate

 We pray for these clergy who have faithfully served the Episcopal Church in Colorado and have retired this year: